emagiz/emdocs/mds/microlearning/advanced-mail-connectivity-using-mime.md

 ##### Intro

-# Send MIME messages
+# Send emails

 We explained the MIME protocol in the previous [microlearning](advanced-mail-connectivity-whatis-mime.md).
 In this microlearning, we will expand our knowledge by learning how to send emails with the help of MIME messages via the eMagiz platform.

 Should you have any questions, please get in touch with academy@emagiz.com.

-- Last update: January 24th, 2021
+- Last update: January 24th, 2022
 - Required reading time: 5 minutes

 ## 1. Prerequisites